muhamuttaqien/ALOHADataConverter/README.md

 # 📦ALOHA Data Converter

+This repository contains scripts for converting an ALOHA HDF5 dataset into two widely used formats for robot learning:

+Lerobot format: used in datasets hosted on Hugging Face – [Lerobot](https://huggingface.co/lerobot)

+RMB (RoboManipBaselines) format: used in [RoboManipBaselines](https://github.com/isri-aist/RoboManipBaselines), a benchmark suite for robotic manipulation

-This repository contains a script for converting an ALOHA HDF5 dataset into the Lerobot format.
-The conversion process includes transforming raw dataset files (typically containing robot data such as observations and actions) into an efficient, queryable format (Parquet) compatible with [Lerobot, a robot learning dataset format](https://huggingface.co/lerobot).
+These scripts transform raw dataset files (typically containing robot data such as observations and actions) into efficient, structured formats compatible with their respective libraries.
+Both formats include metadata generation and configurable chunking of episodes.

-The script provides customization options through command-line arguments, allowing you to control various aspects of the conversion, such as frame time intervals, task names, chunk sizes, and more.

 ## Features